segecey/SwiftIconFont/README.md

 ####2.
 Custom Class

-The lazy way, just set your UILabel, UITextField, UIButton class as SwiftIconLabel, SwiftIconTextField or SwiftIconButton, and thats it, your icons will be processed at runtime.
+The lazy way, just set your UILabel, UITextField, UIButton, UITextView class as SwiftIconLabel, SwiftIconTextField, SwiftIconButton or SwiftIconTextView, and thats it, your icons will be processed at runtime.

 ####3.
 Programmatically